nan-hao/inventory-service/README.md

 ### Constraints
 - Hibernate `ddl-auto` is `update` for convenience.
 For production, use managed migrations (e.g., Liquibase/Flyway).
 - No authentication/authorization is enforced by default.
 Do not expose this service publicly without upstream protection.
-A minimal API key filter exists but is disabled unless `api.security.api-key` is configured; proper auth (e.g., JWT via Spring Security or gateway enforcement) will be added in a future iteration.